 How amazing is that?

-The most ”difficult” part is – acknowledging the amazing advantages that can bring and creating a meditation habit.
+The most ”difficult” part is to stick to it, and to create a meditation habit.